2016rshah/blog/posts/12-books-12-months-2019.md

 ### *Interpreter of Maladies* by Jhumpa Lahiri (July)

+This collection of short stories came recommended to me by the lovely [Michelle Ma](https://michellema1208.github.io/), who has been a valuable friend ever since we were both interns in New York City during the Summer of 2017.
+We would philosophize together and she gave me the push I needed to finally publish [this blog post](https://www.rshah.org/blog/posts/charity_match_2017.html).
+I

 *A Temporary Matter* - young married couple deals with a stillborn baby and begins to speak to each other again in the romanticism of nightly electrical blackouts of their neighbourhood.
 Ends with divorce.

 *When Mr. Pirzada Came to Dine* - Pakistani man comes to dine repeatedly with Indian family in America to reminisce and watch the news as a war rages between India and Pakistan.
 He misses his seven daughters he left behind.
 He's eventually reunited, and the two families never see each other again.